rahatalvishwajit/EV-Communiaction-System/README.md

 # EV-Communication-System
 # IoT based Electric Vehicle Communication System
-The purpose is to design lane detection adas feature for electric vehicle and communicate the parameters or factors with the user located at long distance using MQTT protocol.
+The purpose is to design lane detection ADAS (Advanced Driver Assistance Systems) feature for electric vehicle and communicate the parameters or factors with the user located at long distance using MQTT protocol.
 The lane detection code is is mostly dependent on Computer Vision(CV2) library of Python.
 The project shows how we can share the EV data using MQTT protocol easily.